goodlyrottenapple/lamYcalc/docs/comparison/comparison.md

 As one can see, there is a clear correspondence between the 5 generated goals in Isabelle and the cases of the Agda proof above.

-Due to this correspondence, reasoning in both systems is largely similar, whereas in Isabelle, one modifies the proof indirectly by issuing commands to modify proof goals, in Agda, one generates proofs directly by writing a program-as-proof, which satisfies the type constraints given in the definition.
+Due to this correspondence, reasoning in both systems is largely similar.
+Whereas in Isabelle, one modifies the proof indirectly by issuing commands to modify proof goals, in Agda, one generates proofs directly by writing a program-as-proof, which satisfies the type constraints given in the definition.

 ##Automation

 As seen previously, Isabelle includes several automatic provers of varying complexity, including `simp`, `auto`, `blast`, `metis` and others.
 These are tactics/programs which automatically apply rewrite-rules until the goal is discharged.
 If the tactic fails to discharge a goal within a set number of steps, it stops and lets the user direct the proof.
-The use of tactics in Isabelle is common to discharge trivial proof steps, which usually follow form simple rewriting of definitions or case analysis of certain variables.
+The use of tactics in Isabelle is common to prove trivial goals, which usually follow from simple rewriting of definitions or case analysis of certain variables.
 For example, the proof goal

 ```{.idris}
 ⋀xa. x ∉ FV (FVar xa) ⟹ FVar xa [x ::= u] = FVar xa
 ```

-will be discharged by first unfolding the definition of substitution for `FVar`, where
+will be proved by first unfolding the definition of substitution for `FVar`, where

 ```{.idris}
 (FVar xa)[x ::= u] = (if xa = x then u else FVar xa)